-In some applications, there are times when it is necessary to vary the speed of an actuator.
-One method of controlling an actuator’s speed is by using a variable-volume pump.
+It is necessary in many applications to vary the speed of an actuator.
+One method of controlling an actuator’s speed is by using a variable-displacement pump.
 This works well for a circuit with a single actuator or in multi-actuator circuits where only one actuator moves at a time.
-However, most circuits that need actuator-speed control have multiple actuators and some of them operate simultaneously.
-For most circuits, a variable orifice called a needle valve or flow control is common.
+However, most circuits that need actuator-speed control have multiple actuators, and some of them operate simultaneously.
+For most circuits, a variable orifice, called a needle valve or flow control.
 Fixed orifices may be used in some cases.

+A non-compensated flow control passes more or less fluid as pressure increases and decreases.
+This is because more fluid can pass through a certain size orifice when pressure drop across the orifice increases.
 Figure 13-1 shows non-compensated flow devices in symbol and cutaway form.
-At the top are non-compensated fixed-orifice in-line flow controls for tamper-proof applications.
+At the top are non-compensated fixed-orifice inline flow controls for tamper-proof applications.
 These can be purchased as in-line valves or they could be a drilled plug or insert located in a pipe fitting or valve port.

 Flow through standard orifices is affected by viscosity changes in the fluid, while flow through knife-edge (or sharp-edge) orifices changes very little when fluid viscosity changes from thin to thick.
 A knife-edge orifice is the style used on most valves that are designated as temperature compensated.
 (A classic example of a non-compensated fixed orifice with a bypass check is the orificed check valve shown in Figure 10-2.)